geudde/attic-chest/pages/05.season-4/27.meeting-48/frown/docs.md

 Oft to my tempest-troubled soul
 &emsp;Has peace & safety given:
 Then if thy frown from fatal flames
-SO soon the erring soul reclaims
+So soon the erring soul reclaims
 &emsp;*Smile* next, & grant it heaven!

 Yes, smile, Amanda! claim thy pow’r —